hydrogendeuteride/NLPScratch/readme.md

-# Natural Language Processing from scratch
+# Natural Language Processing From Scratch

 This repository contains implementations of various models for Part-of-Speech (POS) tagging, as part of a school NLP assignment.